Mathematti/Plugpack_JavaFX/README.md

+# *This application is still WIP and not yet usable*

 # Plugpack
 This JavaFX application allows you to easily create Plugin-packs to use as a "Modpack" with [itzg's minecraft server docker container](https://github.com/itzg/docker-minecraft-server).